 - Take time to prayerfully prepare your study material or the activities you will use to get to know one another.
 Intercede for the members of your group.

 - Send reminders to everyone on the day of your study or the day before.
 People forget sometimes.
 Don’t let that get in the way of a great study.

 - Especially for the first study, take extra time to allow the group to get to know each other.
 Forming these bonds is a critical component for keeping people interested.

 - Finally, be persistent.
 A great study may require several invitations or an additional investment of time and energy.
 Put in the extra work to make your study great.
 Keep praying, keep making invitations and keep working on your Bible study skills.

 Discuss: Do you have any fears about leading a Bible study?
 What would help you overcome those fears?
 What steps do you need to take to develop a great Bible study?

-God’s word is powerful: “For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and spirit, of joints and marrow, and discerning the thoughts and intentions of the heart (Heb 4:12).
+God’s Word is powerful: “For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and spirit, of joints and marrow, and discerning the thoughts and intentions of the heart” (Heb 4:12).

-Three Roles to play while leading: Trail Guide, Traffic Cop and Cheerleader
+The three roles to play while leading: Trail Guide, Traffic Cop and Cheerleader